'Her Radiant Rolls' Put Her Over The Top: Alaska Park Names Its 'Fattest Bear'

 While others were more indecisive.

 "It's so hard!
 I love 409 but I have to think 747 is fatter!?
 Too close to call.
-Do I go with my head or my "gut"?" @UDubTonyD asked on Twitter.
+Do I go with my head or my 'gut'?" @UDubTonyD asked on Twitter.

 It’s so hard!
 I love 409 but I have to think 747 is fatter!?
 Too close to call.
 Do I go with my head or my “gut”?— UDubTonyD (@UDubTonyD) October 10, 2018